G/G/1 queue

 In queueing theory, a discipline within the mathematical theory of probability, the G/G/1 queue represents the queue length in a system with a single server where interarrival times have a general (meaning arbitrary) distribution and service times have a (different) general distribution.
 The evolution of the queue can be described by the Lindley equation.

 The system is described in Kendall's notation where the G denotes a general distribution for both interarrival times and service times and the 1 that the model has a single server.
 Different interarrival and service times are considered to be independent, and sometimes the model is denoted GI/GI/1 to emphasise this.
+The numerical solution for the GI/G/1 can be obtained by discretizing the time.

 Waiting time

 Kingman's formula gives an approximation for the mean waiting time in a G/G/1 queue.
 Lindley's integral equation is a relationship satisfied by the stationary waiting time distribution which can be solved using the Wiener–Hopf method.